 Members of the Islamic State of Iraq and the Levant smash an Assyrian statue (photo courtesy of APSA/Abou Mouseb)

-Gaston Maspero, the 19th century French archaeologist, wrote that in the ninth century BCE the palaces of Shadikanni “were decorated with winged bulls, lions, stelae, and bas reliefs carved in marble brought from the hills of Singar.”
+were decorated with winged bulls, lions, stelae, and bas reliefs carved in marble brought from the hills of Singar.”
 Similar artifacts appear to be among those recently plundered.

-The looting and destruction of antiquities from Tell Ajaja is part of a terrible tragedy that has befallen Syria’s ancient heritage as the result of the three-year-old civil war ravaging the country.
-The New York Timesrecently reported that illegal excavations have accelerated and that the country’s six UNESCO World Heritage sites are now listed as endangered.
-But Syria, which lies in the Fertile Crescent and houses remains from over 5,000 years of human civilization, is riddled with lesser-known archaeological sites — some of which haven’t been excavated because they were, until recently, entirely unknown.
+New York Timesrecently reported that illegal excavations have accelerated and that the country’s six UNESCO World Heritage sites are now listed as endangered.
+But Syria, which lies in the Fertile Crescent and houses remains from over 5,000 years of human civilization, is riddled with lesser-known archaeological sites — some of which haven’t been excavated because they were,

-The destruction of Assyrian antiquities was not the first assault against Syrian archaeological treasures committed by ISIL.
-In January 2014, the radical Islamist group blew up and destroyed a sixth-century Byzantine mosaic near the city of Raqqa, the Independent reported.
+the Independent reported.
 The pristine Roman-style mosaic had only been discovered in 2007.
 Syria analyst Aymenn al-Tamimi, one of those who tweeted the images of ISIL smashing the idols in Hasakeh, also shared a photo of the Islamists taking a bulldozer to a statue outside a Raqqa museum.
 It’s not certain whether or not the lion statue was authentic.

-: ISIS destroying ancient statue in al-Rashid garden, (few days old, but worth noting)
+#Syria: ISIS destroying ancient statue in al-Rashid garden,

 “You don’t need an expert to tell you that it is terrible, because every artifact contributes to our understanding of the past, the more so when it bears an inscription,” Jack Sasson, professor of classics and Jewish studies at Vanderbilt University, told The Times of Israel.